neurowelt/pocketwelt/README.md

 ## Introduction

-`pocketwelt` purpose is to provide some basic tools for Python projects.
+`pocketwelt` purpose is to provide basic tools for Python projects.

 Idea for this package came from my personal experience of repeating certain methods over and over again - quite simple, but yet too complex to keep them in my memory at all times.